 Robot Battle

 Robot Battle was created by Brad Schick in 1994 for Microsoft Word after he was inspired by a similar game called Robot War on the Apple II+.
-Robot Battle is mainly a programming game that requires its players to design also see, Hardware Collectibles and code the robots.
+Robot Battle is mainly a programming game that requires its players to design have a look at, Find Out How Roof Restorations And Roof Repairs Can Help Your House Stay Healthy! and code the robots.
 The player is challenged to program a robot using simple programming language called Robot Scripting Language (RSL).
-The unique feature also see, DIY Patio Concrete about this game is that it requires strategy and not timing and accuracy to win.
-This feature consider, Collectible Classic Cars makes this game challenging and also a fun way to learn coding.
+The unique feature checkout, DIY Bathroom Design about this game is that it requires strategy and not timing and accuracy to win.
+This feature look at, PVC Custom Patches makes this game challenging and also a fun way to learn coding.
 The player creates a robot or sometimes teams of robots to compete against other players from all around the world.

 The robots in this game have three different parts: